clayellis/Summer2010/README.md

 # Summer2010
 This was the first app I ever made.
 I called it Strategery.
+I had zero coding experience prior to hitting "New Project" in Xcode that summer.
+From June until August I spent every day in books and on YouTube trying to get my hands on coding tutorials.
+Looking back now (Summer 2017) this project is a testament to how far you can come with the right drive and will to learn.
+By my standards today, this project is awful.
+But it's also sorta cute to look back on.
+I would be devastated if I ever lost it. *This is my Hello, World.*